talkkonnect/talkkonnect/README.md

 We invite interested individuals to provide feedback and improvements to the project.
 Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project

+You can also connect with a standard mumble client to our community server to have a chat or ask questions at mumble.talkkonnect.com port 64738 you can use any username with the password talkkonnect

 Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.

 Thank you all for your kind feedback sent along with some pictures and use cases for talkkonnect.